opstree/OT-Microservices/README.md

 ## Building Application

+#### For non-dockerized environment
 This webapp is written in go so it builds the application in the form of binary.
 For downloading the dependency through dep:-

 ```shell
 dep ensure
 ```

-If you are not using the dep use go for downloading the dependency but there is a fallback in this, you will not get the exact version ;)
+If you are not using the dep use go for downloading the dependency but there is a fallback in this, you will not get the exact version :stuck_out_tongue_winking_eye:

 ```shell
 go get -u ./...